 How To Stock A Pantry

 I love rice, especially Jasmine rice.
 It’s white sticky rice and I buy 50 pounds at a time.
 I store it in 5-gallon buckets.
-But, it’s nice to have smaller bags of it in my pantry on the shelf.
-I live in Utah so we don’t need anything else in the buckets.
+But, it’s nice to have smaller bags of it in my pantry on the shelf for easy access.
+I live in Utah and we have limited humidity with our dry heat, so we don’t need anything else in the buckets like oxygen absorbers.

-In case you missed this post, How To Cook Rice.
-The thing with rice is that it’s so versatile you can eat it with lots of things, but even with just butter, salt, and pepper you have a tasty meal.
+In case you missed this post, here are some good ideas: How To Cook Rice.
+The thing with rice is that it’s so versatile you can eat it with lots of things, but even with just butter, salt, and pepper, you have a tasty meal.
 You can make Fried Rice as another option, don’t you just love fried rice?